Codetermination in Germany: Coal and Steel Codetermination Act of 1951

 After threats of massive strikes by Metalworker unions, the Montan-Mitbestimmungsgesetz was passed in 1951 in West Germany.
 It applied to workplaces with over 1,000 employees, which impacted 105 companies at the time.
 It provided for equal representation on the supervisory board of directors for workers and employers.

 On the worker side, representatives are to name an "additional member" who acts explicitly in the interests of the community.
 The purpose was that in the lead up to World War II, these companies were openly supporting the Nazis financially.
 To prevent a stalemate on the board, a neutral member is to be appointed, which the parties must agree on.
 On the management board, one member must be a Staff-director (Arbeitsdirecktor) who cannot be appointed against the votes of the worker directors on the supervisory board.

 Companies attempted to avoid the effects of the law after it was passed.
 The steel company Mannesmann registered another holding company outside the steel industry, intended to evade the law.
 In response, the Mitbestimmungsergänzungsgesetz (The Codetermination Supplement Act, known as "Lex Mannesmann") was passed to prevent the practice by allowing subsidiary companies to vote for the supervisory board of the parent companies.

 Works Constitution Act

-Passed on the 11 October 1952, this law introduce one third selection of Supervisory Board directors by workers (§§ 76 ff.
-BetrVG).
+In West Germany, the 1952 Works Constitution Act introduce one third selection of Supervisory Board directors by workers (BetrVG § 76).
 An exception is made for family companies.
 For every two shareholder members, the Works Council can send a third worker representative.
 They may also participate in committees of the Supervisory Board.

-On 15 January 1972, the Act of 1952 was updated giving more powers for participation in personal and social affairs of company employees.
+On 15 January 1972, the Act of 1952 was largely replaced by the 1972 Act, giving more powers for participation in personal and social affairs of company employees.
 Individual worker rights were strengthened in relation to trade unions.

 Third Participation Act 2004

-On 18 May 2004 the Drittelbeteiligungsgesetz replaced provisions of the 1952 Works Constitution Act.
-It applied to workplaces between 500 and 1,000 employees who are not already covered under the (Montan-)Mitbestimmungsgesetz.
+On 18 May 2004 the Drittelbeteiligungsgesetz retired provisions of the 1952 Works Constitution Act, leaving the 1972 Works Constitution Act intact.
+It applied to workplaces between 500–999 employees who are not already covered under the (Montan-)Mitbestimmungsgesetz and all other workplaces with 500–1999 employees not covered by the broader Mitbestimmungsgesetz (Codetermination Act).